UW-GAC/primed-file-checks/README.md

 input | description
 --- | ---
-data_file | Google bucket path to a TSV data file. dd_url | A URL providing the path to the data dictionary in TSV format. analysis_file | Google bucket path to the TSV file containing the analysis data table, output by gsr_report. out_prefix | A prefix for the resulting HTML report.
+data_file | Google bucket path to a TSV data file. dd_url | A URL providing the path to the data dictionary in JSON format. analysis_file | Google bucket path to the TSV file containing the analysis data table, output by gsr_report. out_prefix | A prefix for the resulting HTML report.